bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/01 - the basics/README.md

 What do we see?

-- the `image` output of the `Render` is rendered at each KSampler processing
+- the `image` output of the `Render` node is updated at each KSampler processing
 - the `grid` output, however, is only rendered when the whole queue has been processed

 ### Understanding the config and processing

 #### The inputs

 The `Queue` node takes lists as inputs.
-For this we use the nodes `Format: from Multiline` and `Format: from String`, available in the ComfyLab extension.
+For this we use the nodes `Format: from Multiline` and `Format: from String`, available in the ComfyLab extension.\
 Of course, you can choose nodes from other extensions, as long as they provide lists.

+> There are other list-related nodes in the ComfyLab collection if you need

 Let's focus a bit: